 Shoulder blade pinch

 - Sit or stand with your arms at your side.
 Tuck your chin, as described in the chin tuck exercise above.

 - Pinch your shoulder blades together as tightly as possible (see Figure 16).

 - Do this exercise 10 times slowly.

 Brush your teeth and tongue when you wake up, after each meal, and at bedtime.

 If you have removable dentures or a dental prosthesis, take it out and clean it each time you clean your mouth.
 Do not sleep with these devices in your mouth.

 Floss your teeth once daily at bedtime.

 If You Develop Tightness When Opening Your Mouth

 Rehabilitation doctors.
 They will evaluate how well you can open your mouth.
-They may give you medication for pain or spasms or suggest other treatments to help you.
+They may give you medication for pain or spasms (sudden intense cramping in your muscle) or suggest other treatments to help you.